 A fire safety policy is a document shared with all employees, and anyone else working for you, to outline potential dangers, how to avoid risks, and what to do if a fire breaks out.

-You should also make sure that any staff and contractors are aware of the policy and that everyone is expected to comply with it.
+You should also make sure that any staff and contractors are aware of the policy and explain that everyone is expected to comply with it.

 Who’s responsible for the fire safety policy?